Patient Factsheet teaser

 It’s not suitable for everyone

-Some minimally invasive surgery is riskier for women who have had previous “open” surgery in the upper or lower part of their belly, or women with other medical problems.
-The surgeon may have other reasons to choose open, and not minimally invasive, surgery.
+Some minimally invasive surgery is riskier for patients who have had previous “open” surgery in the upper or lower part of their belly or those with other medical problems.
+The surgeon may have other reasons to choose open, not minimally invasive, surgery.
 Not all surgeries can be done with minimally invasive techniques.

 Special training and equipment

 Surgeons need special training before they can perform minimally invasive surgery.
-Not all doctors are qualified to do these types of procedures and not all hospitals have the special equipment necessary to do some or all of these kinds of surgeries.
+Not all doctors are qualified to do these types of procedures, and not all hospitals have the special equipment necessary to do some or all these kinds of surgeries.

 You should speak to your doctor to find out what type of surgery is best for you.